lanainland/lanainland.github.io/_sweets/pecan-bars.md

 1. Pour coconut cream and simmer until thickened, 20 to 30 minutes.
 Stir continuously to prevent sticking.
 1. Add pecans and mix well.

-1. Spread the pecan mixture on top of the crust and return to the oven.
+Spread the pecan mixture on top of the crust and return to the oven or another 20 minutes.
-1. Bake for another 20 minutes and let cool before cutting.
+Let cool before cutting.